 Gorgeously filmed in a Super-8-style square ratio, American Honey was a hit at the Cannes Film Festival in 2016.

-13. Room (2015)
+17. Room (2015)

 Based on Emma Donoghue's 2010 novel, Room is sure to break your heart and inspire it back together again.
 It's not just about breaking free and finding liberation, but the trauma that comes in the aftermath.

-12. The Florida Project (2017)
+16. The Florida Project (2017)

-Brilliantly played by Brooklynn Prince, Moonee lives in a rundown motel with her single mother—a motel that's, to her, the Magic Castle.
+Brilliantly played by Brooklynn Prince, Moonee lives in a run-down motel with her single mother—a motel that's, to her, the Magic Castle.

 The brightly painted walls and the ability to run wild in the parks help ease the pain of Moonee's poverty-stricken childhood, which comes under fire from the Florida DCF.
 Shot on opulent 35mm film, The Florida Project is a sympathetic piece of independent cinema.

-11. High Life (2018)
+14. High Life (2018)

-Told in non-linear order, High Life takes us on a space mission gone wrong, in which a bunch of criminals are sent to serve their death sentence by extracting energy from a black hole.
+Told in nonlinear order, High Life takes us on a space mission gone wrong, in which a bunch of criminals are sent to serve their death sentence by extracting energy from a black hole.

-10. Waves (2019)
+13. Waves (2019)